SynTable: A Synthetic Data Generation Pipeline for Unseen Object Amodal Instance Segmentation of Cluttered Tabletop

 After obtaining the Occlusion Order Adjacency Matrix (OOAM), we can generate the occlusion order directed graph from it.
 For each non-zero entry ($i$, $j$) in the OOAM, we draw a directed edge from node $i$ to node $j$.
 If the entry is zero, we do not draw an edge.
 A non-zero entry at ($i$,$j$) represents that object $i$ is occluding object $j$.

 For example, the OOAM generated in Figure \ref{oodag} shows that $(i,j)=(1,12)$ where $i$ and $j$ are the object indices (the bounding box labels) in the image.
-This means that object 1 occludes object 12 and a directed edge will point from object 1 to 12.
+This means that object 1 occludes object 12, and a directed edge will point from object 1 to 12.
 From the generated Directed Occlusion Graph, we can also check if the graph is cyclic or acyclic using graph cyclic detection methods such as Depth First Search (DFS) and Breadth First Search (BFS).
-Only if the graph has no directed cycles (Directed Acyclic Occlusion Graph) can topological sorting be implemented to find the picking sequence to safely grasp all objects in the scene.
+Only if the graph has no directed cycles (Directed Acyclic Occlusion Graph) can topological sorting be implemented.

-In the generated Occlusion Order graph, we further classify objects in three different order layers - Top, Intermediate and Bottom.
-Objects at the top layer represent objects that are not occluded by any other object and can be grasped directly.
-Objects in the intermediate layers means that they are occluded but they also occlude other objects.
+In the generated Occlusion Order graph, we further classify objects in three different order layers - Top, Intermediate, and Bottom.
+Objects at the top layer represent objects that are not occluded by any other object.
+Objects in the intermediate layers mean that they are occluded but they also occlude other objects.
 For objects in the bottom layer, they are occluded but they do not occlude other objects.